Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "No. We’ll get to that eventually, but we need to re-train you to fight, first."

 Ian grumbled to himself.
-"Thought I *knew* how to do this…"
+"Thought I *knew* how to do this..."

 "You did.
 You weren’t in the SOR for nothing, after all."